wardnaa/InfCorn/README.md

 This tool uses a basic bash script with wmctrl and xdtool functions, this tool is to help people who want to see coronavirus cases in all countries.

-This Script Gets Data From  : https://api.kawalcorona.com/
+This Script Use Api Data From  : https://api.kawalcorona.com/

 1. Html, Css
 2. Php Web Server